Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 “E-commerce brands selling consumables, $2M–$10M revenue, struggling with retention.”

-The specificity enables pattern recognition.
+The specificity enables pattern recognition so you can quickly see who is and isn’t a fit.
 Prospects immediately know if they fit.

 Component 2: Problem Focus (What)

 Not “I help businesses succeed.”
-Specific problem you solve better than alternatives.
+You need a specific problem you solve better than alternatives.

 Weak problem: